 Things to know before you go to Winter Wonderland London

 Website: Hyde Park Winter Wonderland

 Nearest Tube Stations: Bond Street, Green Park, Knightsbridge, Marble Arch, Hyde Park Corner, Paddington and Victoria.
 Green Park station is best for step-free access.

-Advanced Tickets: Some tickets can be bought in advance.
-You’ll find more information here.
-Having seen Cirque Berzerk earlier in the year I can certainly recommend their show but there’s plenty more to choose from for all ages.
+Advanced Tickets: you need to buy tickets for the various shows in advance.
+You’ll find more information about here.
+Having seen Cirque Berzerk I can certainly recommend their show but there’s plenty more to choose from for all ages.

 Join my 'Behind the Scenes' newsletter